sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 ### ShapeImport

-This step will import data contained in the .shp file, and can also analyze it for reduction.
+This step will import data contained in the .shp file and can also analyze it for reduction.
 The output of this step will contain a map based on the ID selected al if requested a table with the analysis for reduction.
 The parameter required are: